Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 But did you know you don't need a credit card at all to build credit?

 There are thousands of people out there that prefer to live without credit cards, which is totally understandable.
-People tend to spend less when they don't have credit cards (it's so easy to swipe!), therefore they scrap the idea of a credit card altogether.

 Below are 10 ways to increase your credit score without a credit card at all!